 An off-policy agent does not always follow the target policy.

 On-policy approaches optimize the same policy that is used to make decisions during exploration.
 They learn the policy that is being executed during training, including the exploration steps.
 The on-policy agent can take into account the costs associated with exploration.

 Pros and cons

 Off-policy methods doesn’t depend on “freshness of data”.
 The agent can use very old data sampled from the environment several million steps ago, and this data will still be useful for learning.
 For this reason, off-policy methods can train on the previous large history of data (or even on human demonstrations) i.e. they can use a large experience replay buffer to make the data closer to being independent and identically distributed.
 They are more sample-efficient, however their training is less stable than on-policy approaches.

 On-policy methods depend heavily on the training data to be sampled from to the current policy that is being learnt.
 Each time the policy is changed, even a little bit, we need to generate new samples.
 On-policy method require much more fresh data from the environment.
-However, they are usually faster to converge than off-policy methods, but they are more stable.
+They are usually less-sample efficient than off-policy methods, but they are more stable.
 They also scale well to high dimensional space problems.